awesomeWM/awesome/docs/02-contributing.md

  - Use `/* */` for comments;

- - Use the API: there's a list of `a_*()` function you should use instead of the standard libc ones.
-There is also common API for linked list, tabulars, etc.;
+ - Use the API: there's a list of `a_*()` functions you should use instead of the standard libc ones.
+There is also a common API for linked lists, tabulars, etc.;

  - Be *clear* in what you do;

- - Prefix your function name with the module they are enhancing, i.e. if you add a function to manipulate a tag prefix it with `tag_`.
+ - Prefix your function name with the module they are enhancing, i.e. if you add a function to manipulate a tag prefix it with `tag_`;

  - Write documentation for any new functions, options, whatever.